 - Add new small engine oil to the compartment up to the dipstick fill line.
 Oil formulated for small engines will keep your mower running at its best.

 - Be sure to recycle the old oil properly.

 A lawn mower’s air filter should be cleaned or replaced to keep dirt and debris from clogging the engine.

 - Determine if you have paper or foam air filters.

 - Check your operator’s manual to determine if air filter pre-cleaner is required.
 If so, follow the instructions in the manual.

-- Replace paper filters when they look dirty (keep a few on hand).
+- Replace paper filters when they look dirty.
+You should keep a few on hand.